 What Do Consumers Expect in 2019?

 Many customers today expect to be able to resolve simple customer service issues on their own, without having to communicate with a live agent.
-To this end, customers expect companies to offer web self-service as part of their customer service offering.
+To this end, customers expect companies to offer self-service on their website to get their questions answered immediately.
 Critically, this is a customer-driven need, not something meant to make life easier for companies or deflect tickets (though it does).

-Multi-channel customer support means that customer support is offered on the channels which are your customers preferred method of communication.
-Channels can vary greatly and may include things such as, phone, email, chatbot, web self-service, social media, voice assistants and more.
-The purpose of multi-channel customer support is to make customer service as easy as possible for your customers and maintain consistent quality.
-With multi-channel support customers are able to access assistance on the communication platform of their choice and when it’s most convenient or necessary for them.
-If they prefer to resolve their issue on their own then they should be able to use a self-service option or chatbots to resolve their issue.
-According to research done by SalesForce, companies that invest in robust multi-channel support see a significant increase in customer loyalty and retention.
+With omnichannel support customers are able to access assistance on the communication platform of their choice and when it’s most convenient or necessary for them.
+If they prefer to resolve their issue on their own then they should be able to use a self-service option such as chatbots.
+According to research done by Salesforce, companies that invest in robust multi-channel support see a significant increase in customer loyalty and retention.